-State Campaign to Replace Foreign Technology with Domestic Products telecommunications equipment, semiconductors, software, cloud computing, and artificial intelligence.
+State Campaign to Replace Foreign Technology with Domestic Products

+Despite ostensibly agreeing to ramp up the purchase of U.S. ICT telecommunications equipment as part of purchase targets set out in the "Phase One" trade deal agreed to in early 2020, the Chinese government has continued to pursue an aggressive import substitution campaign in key sectors such as telecommunications equipment, semiconductors, software, cloud computing, and artificial intelligence.
 President Xi Jinping and other senior officials continue to promote technological "self-reliance," advancing a range of measures to support domestic industry and undermine global technology companies.
 U.S. firms have been particularly impacted by these efforts in the context of rising U.S.-China trade tensions.
+This industrial policy, previously advanced under the name "Made in China 2025," is now being pushed forward under the label of the Strategic and Emerging Industries (SEI) initiative.
+This initiative dates back to planning documents released in 2010 and represents primarily a continuation of previous technology industrial policies as opposed to a substantive change from the Made in China 2025 initiative.